 Robert’s career has been laden with honors.
 He served 23 years in the U.S. Navy, eventually becoming associate chief information officer of the U.S. military health system, where he was the lead physician for information technology (IT) in an organization that cares for 10 million military patients around the world.
 He was vice chair of the Navy’s largest OB/GYN department and he and his team started the first military IVF program on the West Coast.
 In his work with the U.S. Department of Health and Human Services, he helped to start the Office of the National Coordinator for Health IT and develop a national strategy for health IT.
 In 2014, Robert was the first Chinese American to serve as president of the American Medical Association.
 He returned to campus that year to deliver the prestigious OHSU Mark O. Hatfield Lecture.
 In 2019, he was presented with the OHSU School of Medicine’s Charles Preuss Distinguished Alumnus Award.

 The Wah Family’s connections to OHSU run deep.
 “My father and I would both say that we owe our careers to OHSU.
-We’re very interested in giving back to the University that taught us in undergraduate as well as graduate school.
-By endowing these two scholarships we can provide financial assistance to the next generation of Chinese and Asian Americans and help them be successful.”
+We’re very interested in giving back to the University that taught us in undergraduate as well as graduate school.”

 “We are obviously connected to a very important part of our patients’ lives – their health.
 In my case, I was fortunate to deliver literally thousands of babies, and help couples start their family.”Robert Wah ’83, M.D.